Ant Control: Ants Life Expectancy

 The only ants that are fertile are the queen and the male drones.
 After a drone fertilizes the queen, its job is done, and that’s the end of its lifespan.
 The queen goes on to lay her eggs, and the cycle of ant life continues.

 This reproductive system works very well.
 It has enabled ants to survive as a species for 100 million years or more!
-No wonder ants can be so hard to get out of your house.
+No wonder ants can be so difficult to get out of your house.
 It’s time to call a pest control professional!

 Contact Clint Miller Exterminating

 If you’re having trouble getting rid of the ants in your North Carolina home, Clint Miller Exterminating can help!
-We’ve been helping people solve their pest problems for more than 30 years, and we would be glad to work with you too!
+We’ve been helping people solve their pest problems for more than 30 years, and we would be glad to work with you, too!

 We’ll check out your house and design an individualized treatment plan.
 We often treat both inside and outside to control the ants from both sides.
 When we treat inside, we spray mostly just in cracks and crevices – not on your furniture or walls.
 We also offer a low-toxicity gel bait for your kitchen countertops and cabinets.